na-na-hi/renget/archive/r4nhp.md

 She does breathing exercises and works through silent calculus problems to suppress her rising fear.
 It is *very* high.
 It is enclosed, but feels open.
 She rationalizes a numerator and applies the Squeeze Theorem to calculate an unrelated limit.
 She crosses her arms.
 Then clears her throat.

 "I think it would be... fun.. to mix up the groups a little bit," Hoge ventures.

 Chihiro dips her head down but rolls up her eyes to watch Hoge's face.
 Hoge is staring through the spokes of the Wheel.
 Joan cocks her head, and a smile gradually forms and widens as a plan manifests inside her.

 "Yes, I think so, too.
 Let people who haven't talked enough get some time together."

 Believing that Joan has divined Hoge's purposes, the fungal hero-to-be rises in Hoge's esteem.
 "Yes, like that.
 So 1-D should mix into different cabins, and 1-E should be mixed up a bit too."

 Joan nods, but Aomi rotates mid-air so she's floating with her head towards the ground and her feet towards the clouds and begins whining.
 She poses directly over Rikae's head, reaching out melodramatically.
 Rikae plays along with sad eyes but an amused smirk, lifting a hand to almost reach Aomi's fingertips.

 "Nooo~!
 Ao-hime-chan won't be split from Blue-chaaan," she complains in her most kawaii anime voice.

 Most of the other kids watch this display neutrally, but Koukoka rolls her eyes and Joan giggles.
 Her mushrooms twitch.

 "Alright, so I'll go with Nyoro-san and the Kamiyamis," says Joan, "and Mitsurugi-san can go with Mirokazu-kun and Fuhayai-san."

 "They put four in a cabin.
 The other group will have to board with a stranger," Hoge says.

 Chihiro nervously clasps her hands together, hidden in the bells of her sleeves.
 "Leave that to me!" declares Rikae.

 The petite blonde in frocks and lace removes her oversized fabric bag and her little squad of dolls jump out.
 Their little mitten-like hands work industriously alongside Rikae's as they take the bag apart, revealing that it transforms into a hooded cloak.
 The dolls stack themselves on top of each other and Rikae helps them wear it.
 They clutch the other items that were previously in the bag - or, at least, the ones outside of zipper pockets in the cloak's lining - to their little chests with one arm and hold the cloak closed with the other.
 Tiny booted feet stick out of the bottom of the cloak and a small felt-patched face frowns under the hood.
 Loose threads dangle from previous seams.
 The narrow profile of the stacked dolls is not human normal, but there's all kinds of oddities living their lives in the Quirk Age.

 "Ta-da!," says Rikae proudly, with her arms spread to present the stacked dolls standing in a pinched-closed cloak.
-"*Eeeeto*...," says Koukoka.
+"*Eeeeto*...,"⁹ says Koukoka.
 "Good work," says Hoge with a nod.

 Some of the other faces are less sure, but the attendants call out to the group and cause everyone to turn their heads and look.

 "Next customers, please.
 Watch your step when loading and unloading."

-Practiced hands and non-chalant attitudes guide the wobbling dollstack, Chihiro, Kaga, and Koukoka into the next cabin.
+Practiced hands and nonchalant attitudes guide the wobbling dollstack, Chihiro, Kaga, and Koukoka into the next cabin.
 It is only a minute or so more when Hoge, Rikae, Aomi, and Joan load into their own place on the Ferris Wheel.
 None of them see the attendants signal to a stand-by cleaning crew and gesture at their cabin with Aomi the devil-girl and Joan the fungus-girl inside.
 The workers exchange nods and gestures, and the janitorial staff set aside sanitation equipment meant for biological contamination.

 While first going up, Hoge leans from her place in the middle of the bench seat to watch the ground recede.
 A heavy sound of sliding metal from above causes her to snap her head up to stare wide-eyed at the ceiling. *If I fall I'll have to leap for a cable!
 No, wait, if I fall then the whole cabin goes, doesn't it?
 Aomi-chan can fly and will catch Rikae-chan which means I'll have to first get Brook-san before-* Lost in the buzzing of a swarm of thoughts, she gets startled when Rikae speaks up.
 Hoge hiccups.